If past is any indicator, ex-NSA contractor may escape long jail term

 "We don't have a great model," she said.

-Lawrence Franklin, a former U.S. Defence Department employee who pleaded guilty in 2005 to giving classified information about Iran to pro-Israel lobbyists, initially was sentenced to more than 12 years in prison.
+Lawrence Franklin, a former U.S. Defense Department employee who pleaded guilty in 2005 to giving classified information about Iran to pro-Israel lobbyists, initially was sentenced to more than 12 years in prison.

 But after the government's case against the lobbyists fell apart, U.S. District Judge T.S.
 Ellis reconsidered and imposed a new sentence of 10 months in a halfway house.